matdave/modx-entralogin/README.md

 # Entra Login for MODX

-This extra allows logging into the manager using Entra.It also allows connecting and disconnecting an Entra account to a user account.
+This extra allows logging into the manager using Entra.
+It also allows connecting and disconnecting an Entra account to a user account.

 ### Source Docs